dotnet/AspNetCore.Docs/aspnetcore/fundamentals/target-aspnetcore.md

 ### Support a specific hosting model

 It's far less common to support a single Blazor hosting model.
-As an example, to support Razor component consumption from [Blazor Server](xref:blazor/hosting-models#blazor-server) projects only:
+As an example, to support Blazor component consumption from [Blazor Server](xref:blazor/hosting-models#blazor-server) projects only:

 * Target .NET Core 3.x.
 * Add a `<FrameworkReference>` element for the shared framework.